 Why Should You Treat Others Well?

 The first reason to endeavor to treat others well is to get the same in return.
 Multiple people are familiar with the golden rule and try to live by it.
-And so when you treat someone the way they treat you, you’ll contribute your part to making the world a happy place.
+And so when you treat someone the way they treat you, you’ll contribute to making the world a happy place.

 Treating other people well will also elevate your mood.
 That’s because the human body typically responds positively to acts of compassion and kindness.
 Furthermore, people will react/respond positively to your actions, which can boost your self-esteem.